-Presence.

-One short assignment on Google Classroom (8).
+- 1. Presence. - 2.
+Two short assignments on Google Classroom (8 each).

-Take-Home Quiz (20 points).

 COURSE AIMS/OBJECTIVES

 The course is aimed at discussing selected aspects of the way socio-political phenomena presented in popular culture.
 Specific social and political problems of contemporary world will be discussed in class along with the analysis of their coverage in selected pieces of popular culture.